Stage 1 breast cancer means that the cancer is small and only in the breast tissue or it might be found in lymph nodes close to the breast.

-Stage 1A means that the tumour is 2 centimetres (cm) or smaller and has not spread outside the breast
+Stage 1A means that the cancer is 2 centimetres (cm) or smaller and has not spread outside the breast.

 Stage 1B means that small areas of breast cancer cells are found in the lymph nodes close to the breast and that:

 - no tumour is found in the breast or

 - the breast tumour is 2cm or smaller